capillariesio/capillaries/README.md

 #### VM-based deployment

-There is Capideploy project at `https://github.com/capillariesio/capillaries-deploy` which is capable of deploying Capillaries in AWS.
-Its a work in progress and it's not a production-quality solution yet.
+See [Terraform script](./test/tf/README.md) that creates Capillaries deployment in AWS.

 ## Capillaries in depth